LaurentOngaro/grav-plugin-autoseo/README.md

 `AutoSeo` will make a few cleaning but won't check the content used to auto fill the metadata.
 So be sure that the first words of your content (the summary) will be correct to be used as a description.
-In a same way, check that the tags and categories of the page are OK to be used as keywords.
+In a same way, check that the tags and categories of the page are OK to be used as keyword.

 ### Bugs And TODO